Adelabumowe/aws-config/AWS-config-docs.md

 Note: These commands must be run by an administrator i.e either using your credentials from the management account or by registering a delegated administrator set by the master account.

-####Using the management account
+Using the management account

-Step 1: Create a cloudformation stackset which deploys a stack that enables aws config across all accounts in the organization
+<ins>Step 1</ins>: Create a cloudformation stackset which deploys a stack that enables aws config across all accounts in the organization

 Using the management profile, run
 ```sh